 Learning Goals Objectives Assessment (YES with details or NO) 1.
 Our graduates will be effective communicators.
 1.1.
 Our students will produce quality business and research-oriented documents.
-YES. learning research methods by dong social research 1.2.
+YES. learning research methods by doing social research 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 YES. scientific circle, deduction and induction 2.
 Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
-YES. group work 2.2.
+YES.
+Final paper by group work 2.2.
 Students will be able to apply leadership theories and related skills.
 NO. 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 YES.
 3.2.
 Our students will practice ethics in the duration of the program.
-YES. research ethics 4.
-Our graduates will have a global perspective.
+YES.
+Students will follow research ethics.
+4. Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
-YES. publish final project in news media 5.
-Our graduates will be skilled in problem-solving and critical thinking.
+YES.
+Students might publish their final project in news media.
+5. Our graduates will be skilled in problem-solving and critical thinking.
 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
-YES. social research methods 5.2.
+YES.
+Students will learn theories such as diffusion of innovation, the digital divide, and so on.
+5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
-YES. research methods facing Internet environment 5.3.
+YES.
+The course will teach research methods facing Internet environment.
+5.3.
 Our students will demonstrate competency in critical thinking.
-YES. collecting data, cleaning data, analyzing data
+YES.
+Collecting data, cleaning data, analyzing data with critical thinking.